Swirled pastel background with a clenched fist to the left. DDFI logo with Rage a quiet riot is in white over a black scribble

 No more being accommodating as they take away right after right.

-Let’shave assisted rage and tear up the page of ableism and turn it into confetti for the wedding of ourselves to our lives in a world that wants to strip us down until only our pain stays standing.”
+Let’s have assisted rage and tear up the page of ableism and turn it into confetti for the wedding of ourselves to our lives in a world that wants to strip us down until only our pain stays standing.”

 DDFI40 will showcase work by disabled artists that captures all shapes and sides of rage.
 From the internal quiet frustrations and righteous rage, to overt injustice and activism, DDFI40 will explore disability rights, disability arts, access, ableism and ‘Rage’ in an explosion of creativity.

-In 2025 and beyond, our festival will continue to provide a safe space for artists to share work and discuss relevant issues, to offer valuable networking opportunities for disabled artists across the arts sector in Liverpool and beyond and, importantly, to bring a high profile UK platform exclusively for new and existing work by disabled artists.
+In 2025 and beyond, the festival will continue to provide a safe space for artists to share work and discuss relevant issues, to offer valuable networking opportunities for disabled artists across the arts sector in Liverpool and beyond and, importantly, to bring a high profile UK platform exclusively for new and existing work by disabled artists.

 Subscribe to our newsletter and connect with our social media platforms to keep up to date with opportunities to get involved.